SclerotherapyAuthor: Dr. Gordon Sasaki

 Few plastic surgeons can match Dr. Sasaki's combination of expertise, compassion, and experience.
 He's a distinguished educator and a renowned innovator whose work and research have influenced a generation of plastic surgeons.
 Dr. Sasaki will work with you to make the improvements you desire.

-If you are self-conscious of the vessels on your face and nose as well as those tiny vessels on your legs and ankles that are apparent when wearing shorter garments, then Dr. Sasaki, his registered nurses, and skin care specialists can address these issues.
-The vessels on your legs and ankles are the next consideration.
-Blood flow in the veins of your lower extremity travel from the skin surface to larger and deeper veins through a series of one way valves.
+Blood flow in the veins of your legs and ankles travels from the skin’s surface to larger and deeper veins through a series of one-way valves.
 The deeper veins are located between the calf and thigh muscles that behave as a “second heart” because they propel the slow moving blood towards your heart.
 Sometimes these valves weaken due to your genetic background, aging, weight gain, pregnancy, or infections.
-The flow of blood reverses toward the skin surface, producing varicose veins that bulge outward especially in standing and sitting positions.
+The flow of blood reverses toward the skin surface, producing varicose veins that bulge outward, especially in standing and sitting positions.
 Large and numerous varicose veins can cause the legs and feet to ache and produce swelling.
-Symptomatic varicose veins should be evaluated by a recommended Vein Center for possible laser occlusion rather than vein stripping.
-Dr. Sasaki and his registered nurses can then reduce the smaller reddish and purplish colored spider veins in your skin by sclerotherapy.
+Symptomatic varicose veins should be evaluated by a recommended vein center for possible laser occlusion rather than using sclerotherapy.

-Dr. Sasaki and his registered nurses inject a painless, but irritating solution, called aethoxysklerol (sclerotherapy) , into your spider veins through a very fine needle.
+Dr. Sasaki and his registered nurses inject a painless, but irritating solution, called aethoxysklerol (sclerotherapy), into your spider veins through a very fine needle.
 In a short time, the vessel walls collapse, getting rid of the vein clusters.
 A temporary compression dressing is immediately applied to the injected sites, followed by a compression garment.
-Sclerotherapy may require repeated treatments to control and eliminate annoying vessels.
+Sclerotherapy may require repeated treatments to control and eliminate annoying veins.

 Are you ready to discover all the ways Sasaki Advanced Aesthetic Medical Center in Pasadena can enhance your appearance and confidence?
 Request a consultation using our online form or call (626) 796-3373 for an appointment.Back to Top